Asian hip-hop: US cont.

 In 1992, apl.de.ap a Filipino descent rapper, with his group mate will.i.am, and several others had their group Atban Klann sign to Ruthless Records (run by Eazy-E).
 They made their first appearance on Eazy-E's EP, 5150: Home 4 tha Sick on the track entitled "Merry Muthaphuckkin' Xmas".
 Soon after, the duo recorded their debut album, Grass Roots which was to be released on October 6, 1992; however, the album was shelved shortly before its release.
 The duo would stay with Ruthless until they were dropped from the label after Eazy-E's death in 1995.
 Soon after they changed their name to Black Eyed Peas.
 Another vocalist would join, Taboo, and they made their critically acclaimed debut Behind the Front.

-In 2000, apl.de.ap and the Black Eyed Peas released Bridging the Gap, who met with critical acclaim.
+In 2000, apl.de.ap and the Black Eyed Peas released Bridging the Gap, which was met with critical acclaim.

 For their third album in 2003, female singer Fergie joined and they made Elephunk.
-It was a bug success and made apl.de.ap and his bandmates rap superstar of that area.
+It was a big success and made apl.de.ap and his bandmates rap superstars of that area.
 In the United States, Elephunk reached number 14 on the Billboard Top 200 and was their first album to chart in the top 15.
 On the UK Album Charts it reached number 3.
 It has sold over 1.6 million copies in the UK and 8.5 million copies worldwide.

 In 2004, their album Monkey Business was also a big success.
 Afterwards, the group went on a hiatus.

 They came back in 2009 with the album The E.N.D., and 2010's The Beginning.
 Both albums did well on the charts.

 From 2012 to present, apl.de.ap started solo ventures, with a music video called "Jump In" featuring Jessica Sanchez.
 In March 2013, apl.de.ap was confirmed to be one of the four coaches of the inaugural season of The Voice of the Philippines.
 He released several singles: "Balikbayan", "Going Out", and "Be".